Este contenido no está disponible en el idioma seleccionado.

 Egress refers to outbound traffic that originates from a pod inside the cluster and is destined for an external system.
 OpenShift Container Platform provides several mechanisms to manage this:

 • EgressIP: You can assign a specific, predictable source IP address to all outbound traffic from a given project.
-This is useful when you need to access an external service like a database that has a firewall requiring you to allow specific source IPs.
+Consider this configuration when you need to access an external service like a database that has a firewall where you need to allow specific source IPs.

 • Egress Router: This is a dedicated pod that acts as a gateway for outbound traffic.
-It allows you to route connections through a single, controlled exit point.
+By using an Egress Router, you can route connections through a single, controlled exit point.

 • Egress Firewall: This acts as a cluster-level firewall for all outbound traffic.
-It enhances your security posture by allowing you to create rules that explicitly allow or deny connections from pods to specific external destinations.
+The Egress Firewall enhances your security posture so that you can create rules that explicitly allow or deny connections from pods to specific external destinations.

 1.4.
 Securing network traffic